Kelmatou/MTLParser/README.md

 ## Usage

-MTPParser has only one method.
+MTLParser has only one method.
 Here is how to use it to parse your .mtl file:

 ```swift
 guard let fileURL = Bundle.main.url(forResource: "test", withExtension: "mtl") else { return }